-SQL Injection is one of the methods in which hackers use to steal valuable or sensitive data from businesses.
-Perhaps, it is one of the most widely used application layer attack techniques used today.
+SQL Injection is one of the methods hackers use to steal valuable or sensitive data from businesses.
+In fact, it is one of the most widely used application layer attack techniques used today.

 An In-depth Explanation about SQL Injection

 Web applications allow legitimate website visitors to input information to a database over the Internet.
 Databases are crucial to sustaining modern websites; you could even say databases are the heart of all contemporary sites.

 They store the information required for websites to function correctly.
 As a result, sites rely on these databases to deliver content to visitors.
 Personal information, financial records, sensitive business data, and more can easily be found and accessed by users through personal accounts.

 So, although databases and web applications create easy pathways for hackers to access valuable information, they are essential to running a business online.